France (profile portraits); global tradition · c. 1750–present (peak popularity: 1780s–1860s)

 Solid filled shapesNo internal detailStrong contour definitionHigh contrastClean cuttable edges

-About Silhouette Style
+About Silhouette style

 Silhouette SVG art distills subjects to their purest form -- solid shapes against contrasting backgrounds.
 By removing internal detail and relying entirely on contour and negative space, silhouettes create instantly recognizable, high-impact graphics.
 This style is a staple for Cricut cut files, vinyl decals, window clings, and any project where clean, cuttable shapes are essential.